 C4.
 Take 4 red struts and connect a red strut on either side of the red hubs at the ends of the tunnel dome.
-Connect the other end of the red struts to the blue hubs.
+Connect the other end of the red strut to the blue hub.

 C5.
 Take 8 blue struts and 4 blue hubs.
-Make 4 blue triangles and place them over the 4 empty blue struts in the 4 corners of the tunnel dome.
+Make 4 blue triangles and place them over the 4 empty blue struts in the corners of the tunnel dome.

 C6.
-Take 4 yellow struts and connect a yellow strut between the two blue hubs above the black and blue "V" in the 4 corners of the tunnel dome.
+Take 4 yellow struts and put a yellow strut above the black and blue "V" and connect to the blue hubs.

 C7.
-Attach the two triangles to two purple hubs on each side of the tunnel dome.
+Attach two each of the triangles to the 3 purple hubs on each side of the tunnel dome.